AutoTemplate: A Simple Recipe for Lexically Constrained Text Generation: Further Related Work

 \section{Further Related Work}

-\paragraph{Template-based Text Generation} Before the era of neural encoder-decoder models, most NLG systems rely on templates to perform text generation~\cite{kukich-1983-design,tanaka-ishii-etal-1998-reactive-content}.
-The classical approaches aim to build a template manually~\cite{kukich-1983-design,reiter_dale_2000} or automatically~\cite{angeli-etal-2010-simple,kondadadi-etal-2013-statistical}, but more recent studies aim to derive templates as latent variables~\cite{wiseman-etal-2018-learning,li-rush-2020-posterior,fu2020latent} or to use retrieved examples as soft templates~\cite{cao-etal-2018-retrieve,peng-etal-2019-text}.
-While these studies use the template mainly to control the "how to say" aspect in text generation, this study uses it to ensure that lexical constraints are satisfied.
+\paragraph{Template-based Text Generation} For classical text generation systems, templates were an important building block~\cite{kukich-1983-design,tanaka-ishii-etal-1998-reactive-content,reiter_dale_2000,angeli-etal-2010-simple}.
+The advantage of a template-based system is that it can produce faithful text, but it can produce disfluent text if an inappropriate template is selected.
+Therefore, the current primary approach is to produce fluent text directly from the input using end-to-end neural generation models.

+More recent studies have focused mainly on using templates as an auxiliary signal to control the stylistic properties of the output text, such as deriving templates as latent variables~\cite{wiseman-etal-2018-learning,li-rush-2020-posterior,fu2020latent} and using retrieved exemplars as soft templates~\cite{cao-etal-2018-retrieve,peng-etal-2019-text,hossain-etal-2020-simple}.

-\paragraph{Copy mechanism} The copy mechanism was originally introduced to deal with the out-of-vocabulary problem in machine translation by selecting the words from the source in addition to the vocabulary, such as the unknown word replacement with post-processing~\cite{jean-etal-2015-using,luong-etal-2015-addressing}, and the joint modeling of unknown word probabilities into encoder-decoder models~\cite{gu-etal-2016-incorporating,gulcehre-etal-2016-pointing}, but with the advent of subword units~\cite{sennrich-etal-2016-neural,kudo-2018-subword}, the unknown word problem has been diminished.
-Thus, the copy mechanism is not widely used now, especially in machine translation.
+\paragraph{Copy mechanism} The copy mechanism was originally introduced to deal with the out-of-vocabulary problem in machine translation by selecting the words from the source for the generation in addition to the vocabulary, such as the unknown word replacement with post-processing~\cite{jean-etal-2015-using,luong-etal-2015-addressing}, and the joint modeling of unknown word probabilities into encoder-decoder models~\cite{gu-etal-2016-incorporating,gulcehre-etal-2016-pointing}, but with the advent of subword units~\cite{sennrich-etal-2016-neural,kudo-2018-subword}, the unknown word problem has been diminished.
+Thus, the copy mechanism is not widely used now for handling out-of-vocabulary problems.

-However, the copy mechanism still plays a vital role in more complex text generation tasks involving numerical computation~\cite{murakami-etal-2017-learning,suadaa-etal-2021-towards} and logical reasoning~\cite{chen-etal-2020-logical}.
+However, the copy mechanism still plays a vital role in more complex text generation tasks such as involving numerical computation~\cite{murakami-etal-2017-learning,suadaa-etal-2021-towards} or logical reasoning~\cite{chen-etal-2020-logical}.
 Specifically, they produce special tokens that serve as placeholders and replace them with the desired words in post-processing.
 AutoTemplate adapts a similar copy mechanism to perform lexically constrained text generation, showing that it can cover all the constrained entities in its outputs, even for more complex conditioning (more than ten entities).